Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 #2: Terrain

-Zero drop running shoes or running shoes with a low toe drop are particularly common among trail runners.
+Zero-drop or low-drop shoes are particularly common among trail runners.

 First of all, when you are running on the trails, the ground is naturally more forgiving than hard asphalt or concrete.